Jacklu0831/UpSampler/README.md

 [table of contents that is soon to be made]

+---

 ## Intro

-Motivation\
+### Motivation
-> Super resolution imaging has a wide application from satellite imaging to photography.
+Super resolution imaging has a wide application from satellite imaging to photography.
 However, the truth is I wanted to use an image as my mobile phone's wallpaper but it had low resolution, so the idea of some kind of fully-convolutional encoder-decoder network came to me and of course, I found out a number of papers have already been published around this topic.
 With previous experience in implementing CycleGAN and DCGAN ([GANs repo](https://github.com\Jacklu0831/GAN-Projects)), I comprehended some relevant [resources](#Sources), then started this project.

+### Summary
 I built and trained a Photo-Realistic Single Image Super-Resolution Generative Adversial Network with Tensorflow + Keras and investigated the importance of the training dataset (using FID as the evaluation metric).
 Being able to extract enough information from only 44x44 photos with complex geometry (human face) to realistic 176x176 portraits, the final model has surpassed human-level performance.

 <p align="center"><image src=""></image></p>

-The **stage 1** of this project was to map 44x44 colored images to 176x176 (upsampling factor of 4) while keeping the perceptual details and textures.
+**Stage 1** of this project was to map 44x44 colored images to 176x176 (upsampling factor of 4) while keeping the perceptual details and textures.
 The main source of knowledge came from the [original SRGAN paper](https://arxiv.org/abs/1609.04802) and [an analysis on the importance of dataset](https://arxiv.org/abs/1903.09922).
 Despite not having compatible hardware for the computational demanding models, I achieved great [results](#Results) by using smaller images, tweaking model configuration, and lowering batch size.
 I and my model found out the hard way that it was impossible for 44x44 images to capture the complexity of human face but the model persisted and pumped out visually convincing results.

-The **stage 2** of this project is an investigation to answer my own question of "whether the variance of dataset matter".
+**Stage 2** of this project was an investigation to answer my own question of "whether the variance of dataset matter".
 I trained two identical models separately on the COCO dataset (high content variance) and the CelebA dataset (specific category of content), then used visual results and Fréchet Inception Distance to both qualitatively and quantitatively demonstrate the results of my investigation.

 ---

-## Background + the Math
+## Background

 ### A bit of History
 Invented by Ian GoodFellow in [2014](https://arxiv.org/abs/1406.2661), GAN showed amazing image generative abilities from road scenes to faces.
 However, generating images out of random noise is only a fraction of its capability.
 From switching images between domains (CycleGAN) to music generation (MidiNet), the breadth of tasks GAN could take on is still being rapidly discovered.

 Single image super resolution (SISR) can be defined as upscaling images while keeping the drop in quality to minimum, or restoring high resolution images from details obtained from low resolution images.
 Traditionally, this was done with mostly bicubic interpolation ([great video explaining cubic spline](https://www.youtube.com/watch?v=poY_nGzEEWM)).
 However, interpolation has the tendency of making images [blurry and foggy](#Results).
 Utilizing deep learning techniques, the SRGAN learns a mapping from the low-resolution patch through a series of convolutional, fully-connected, and transposed/upsampling convolutional layers into the high-resolution patch while keeping texture/perceptual details and greatly [surpassed the performance of any traditional methods](#Results).
 It has applications in the fields of surveillance, forensics, medical imaging, satellite imaging, and consumer photography.
 The hereby implemented SRGAN's usage also include [image colorization and edge to photo mapping](https://arxiv.org/abs/1903.09922).